amin-abbasiy/BlindDate/README.md

 - Services: system uses service layer to handle business logic
 - Serializers: system serializer to handle json response using entity relationships base on JSON API specification

+## Email Preview

+In order to seed how would be invitation email look like see: [Email Preview](http://localhost:3000/rails/mailers/invitation_mailer/send_invitation.html?locale=en)

 ## List of Features

 - [x] Create Group with 4 employee from different departments